 Settings> General Management> Reset> Reset Network Settings> Reset Settings> Reset

-We understand this might be frustrating that your network connections are being problematic.
-But you can always reset network settings and your connection problems will be stored.
+We understand this it might be frustrating that your network connections are problematic.
+But you can always reset network settings, and your connection problems will be stored.

 Just to let you know, Efani cares about your mobile security and privacy concerns, and you can always get boosted up with our privacy and security tips.

 Get our SAFE plan for guaranteed SIM swap protection.Protect Your Phone Now